Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Atlanta's games this season have gone over 46.5 points four of six times.
+- Atlanta and its opponents have gone over the current 46.5-point total in four of six games this season.

-- Carolina has combined with its opponents to score more than 46.5 points in two games this season.
+- Carolina and its opponents have combined to score more than 46.5 points in two games this season.

-- The two teams combine to score 43.4 points per game, 3.1 less than the over/under in this contest.
+- The combined points per game average of the two teams, 43.4, is 3.1 points fewer than Sunday's over/under.

-- The 50.2 points per game these two squads have allowed their opponents to score this season are 3.7 more than the 46.5 over/under in this contest.
+- The 50.2 points per game these two squads have allowed their opponents to score this season are 3.7 more than the 46.5 total in this contest.

-- In 2020, games involving the Panthers have averaged a total of 45.5 points, 1.0 fewer than this game's set over/under.
+- The 45.5 PPG average total in Panthers games this season is 1.0 point fewer than this game's over/under.

 Falcons stats and trends

-- Thus far this season Atlanta has two wins against the spread.
+- Atlanta has two wins against the spread in six games this year.

-- The Falcons have been favored by 3 points or more one time this season and have not covered the spread in any of them.

 - Atlanta's games this year have hit the over on four of six set point totals (66.7%).